naviubhi/SQL-Projects/README.md

 # SQL-Projects
-This repository serves as a dedicated space for practicing SQL coding, including data cleaning, manipulation, and analysis, on a variety of datasets and scenarios.
+This repository serves as a dedicated space for SQL coding projects, including data cleaning, manipulation, and analysis, on a variety of datasets and scenarios.